-All patients required to wear masks and social distance upon entry to office
+All patients required to wear masks upon entry to office

-All patients required to wear masks and social distance upon entry to office
+All patients required to wear masks upon entry to office

 What has your child heard, and what do they think?
 Sometimes when young children are trying to make sense of things, they will come up with explanations that are not only wrong, but may make them feel even worse.